cabalism/updo/project-nix/README.md

 }
 ```

-We also include the `sha256map-regenerate.py` script from haskell.nix but this
+We also include the `sha256map-regenerate.py` script from haskell.nix[^sorted] but this
-is 4 times slower and the generated map is not sorted.
+is 4 times slower.

+[^sorted]: Modified to sort the map by keys.

 ```make
 sha256map.nix: stack.yaml